foss42/awesome-generative-ai-apis/README.md

 The goal of this project is to create a Generative AI & LLM API hub for developers so that they can create innovative applications, enhance user experiences, and drive progress in the AI field.

-You can start contributing by adding the following:

 ## GenAI APIs

 | Project Homepage    | API Docs Link  | Requires Auth Token (Y/N)  | Description (2 lines max)  |